Up to homotopy algebras with strict units: Free operads

 \begin{itemize} \item[(5)] For each vertex $v\in V(T)$, we have at least one edge $e\in E(T)$ such that $t(e) = v$, \end{itemize}

-In other words, except for the unit $1 \in \mk = P(0)$, our trees won't have real \emph{corks}, because the only time composition operations will involve grafting a cork onto a tree, as in fig. 3 above, we will apply the reduction process described in \cite{Fre17a}, A.1.11, consisting of re-indexing the inputs and removing them where we apply a cork.
+In other words, except for the unit $1 \in \mk = P(0)$, our trees don't have real \emph{corks}, because the only time composition operations involve grafting a cork onto a tree, we apply the reduction process described in \cite{Fre17a}, A.1.11, consisting of re-indexing the inputs and removing the cork where we apply it.

 To a vertex $v$ we also associate a set of \emph{ingoing edges}: those edges whose target is $v$.
-Let's denote its cardinal by
+Let's denote its cardinal by $r_v = \sharp \left\{ e\in E(T) \ | \ t(e) = v\right\}$.
 The extra condition $(5)$ is equivalent to the requirement that $r_v \geq 1$, for every $v\in V(T)$.
+Trees satisfying it are called \emph{open} trees.
 In fact, in the constructions of our two particular instances of the free operad, we are going to find only vertices satisfying $r_v \geq 2$.
-A tree for which every vertex satisfies this extra condition is called \emph{reduced}.
+A \emph{reduced} tree is a tree for which every vertex satisfies this extra condition is called \emph{reduced}.